brolinr/Telegram_Resume_bot/README.md

 1. Open a terminal.

-2. Within the terminal, navigate to the bot's bin directory
+2. Within the terminal, navigate to the bot's directory

 ## In windows by using:
 ```